 When connected, shopper actions on RentPress templates will be automatically reported into your Google Analytics account.
 Events will start appearing once your Measurement ID is entered.

 Note that regardless of the chosen method of installing Analytics to your site, you must add your ID here so that RentPress can report visitor actions and events.

 GA4 Measurement ID

 Enter your Measurement ID in this field to let RentPress report to your Analytics dashboard.

 For more info, including specifics about what events are reported, see Understanding RentPress + Google Analytics Integration.

 Google API Key

 This key is required to access the Google API and retrieve maps information.
-This key will also be used to retrieve reviews when using the RentPress: Reviews Add-on.
-Your key can be found in the Google Developer Console.
+You can find the API key from your Google Map Developer console.

 Mapbox API Key

 Enter your Mapbox API key to use in RentPress templates.
 You can get more information here about Mapbox Access Tokens.
 Use of Mapbox in RentPress templates requires entering your access token.